vic-torr/machines-monitor/README.md

 ## d) Background process
 The background process required is stored at background_process.sh.
-It uses ssh to connect to each machine, execute the formerly listed commands, and retrieve the table of the machine, using ssh copy "scp":
+It uses ssh to connect to each machine, execute the formerly listed commands and retrieve the respective table of the machine, using ssh copy "scp":
 - /background_process.sh
 ```
 #!/bin/bash